Meet your tutor, Dr Dan Green (an IASSC Accredited Training Associate)

 CONTROL – Test Questions

-IASSC Lean Six Sigma Green Belt Study Textbooks (DOWNLOADABLE)
+IASSC Lean Six Sigma Green Belt: COURSE NOTES (DOWNLOADABLE)

-IASSC Lean Six Sigma Green Belt: SAMPLE TEST PAPER
+IASSC Lean Six Sigma Green Belt: SAMPLE TEST PAPERS

 About the exam